Children's Camping Festival: The tradition that has become a concept

-It is set up for photography to this year's picture of the kids.
-Everyone has taken on the jerseys and willingly puts up for the photographers.
-Soon the party starts with a family show at the campsite.
-The children are waiting for "Uncle Nut and Trollgeir".
-Trollgeir is 104 years old and just a little boy, but Uncle Nut on the other hand is 647 years!
-I meet them along the way and they are willing to do so for the photographer.
-They talk aloud among themselves, look wide and wonder very much about how to troll and tackle the kids.
-Here it must be fooled!
-Two pretty scruffy and crazy trolls.
-No wonder small and big find this fun. - «The Children's Camping Festival is highly recommended.
-We welcome everyone in 2019, ”- concludes Johan.
+It is set up for photography for this year's picture of the kids.
+Everyone has put on the jerseys and willingly poses for the photographers.
+The party will soon start with a family show at the campsite.
+The children are eagerly waiting for "Uncle Nut and Trollgeir".
+Trollgeir is 104 years old and only a little boy, but Uncle Nut is 647 years old!
+I meet them down the road and they willingly pose for the photographer.
+They chat loudly among themselves, grin broadly and wonder a lot about how they will troll and fool around with the kids.
+Here it must be tricked!
+Two rather messy and crazy trolls.
+No wonder young and old find this fun. - «The Children's Camping Festival is highly recommended.
+We welcome everyone in 2019, »- Johan concludes.

 Let's tip you